 Vermont is often referred to as the Green Mountain State, and it’s obvious why.
 The lush green forests and snow-capped peaks make up almost 77% of land in this naturally stunning state.
 These monstrous beauties are not only dazzling to look at, but they also have an endless amount of activities and attractions for visitors and locals.

 When you begin planning your trip, be sure to book your stay with GetAway Vacations.
-Our luxurious vacation rentals are located throughout Killington and are a great home base while you’re exploring the mountains of Vermont – especially if you plan to visit #1!
+Our luxurious vacation rentals are located throughout Killington and are a great home base while you’re exploring the Vermont mountains – especially if you plan to visit #1!

 1. Killington Peak